ctulek/ratelimit/README.md

 `ratelimitd`
 * Server will start listening on port `9090`.
 If you want to change the default port try:
 `ratelimitd --port={PORT}`
+* To start server with Memcache backend:
+`ratelimitd --memcache=localhost:11211`
 * To start server with Redis backend:
 `ratelimitd --redis=localhost:6379`